microsoft/private-openai-with-apim-for-chargeback/README.md

 ### Deploying again

-If you've only changed the backend/frontend code in the `app` folder, then you don't need to re-provision the Azure resources.
+If you've only changed the function app code in the `app` folder, then you don't need to re-provision the Azure resources.
 You can just run:

 ```azd deploy```